What are Art Prints?

-The price of the print usually relates to the size of the edition.
+The price of the print can relate to the size of the edition.

-It is possible for a print to cost more than a painting of the same size due to the amount of work that has gone into producing it.
+It is possible for an Artography print to cost more than a painting of the same size due to the amount of work that has gone into producing it.